SynedraAcus/phylome/README.md

 Takes a multiFASTA file(s) and removes sequences that are too short or contain too many `X` characters.

+### one-shots
+A bunch of single-use scripts, mostly for reading one or another analysis results.
+These are extremely quick-and-dirty and are unreliable at best when used not for the original analysis.
 ### phylome

 A collection of modules useful for a phylomic analysis.